 Current RLC Bonn PhD students

 Mr. Amit Kumar from India joined RLC Campus Bonn in August 2016.
 In the framework of his Phd project on "Urban Citizenship: An ANT Study of People-without-Papers living in unrecognised slums of Mumbai", he works together with RLA Laureate Medha Patkar and her organization Ghar Banao Ghar Bachao Aandolan in the slums of Mumbai.
-He is currently in Mumbai to conduct his empirical work.
 Amit's research aims at the alternative imagination to the existing urban structures in relation to globalization.

 Alejandro Mora Motta

 Alejandro Mora Motta from Colombia joined RLC in August 2015 to research "Fundamental human needs in the context of extractive forestry plantations in Los Rios, Chile".
 In 2016-2017 he pursued his field work in Chile, in collaboration with RLA Lureate Professor Dr. Manfred Max-Neef.
 His empirical research focused on how the territorial transformation caused by the extractive forestry model has impacted on the peasant well-being and the local sustainability in rural Los Rios.

 Juliet Wanjiku Kamau

 Juliet Wanjiku Kamau from Kenya is a PhD researcher in Bonn working on "Productivity and Sustainability of Ecological Organic Agriculture Systems in Kenya" in cooperation with RLA Laureate Hans Herren's Biovision Africa Trust.

-Willis Okumu from Kenya did his PhD completed his PhD at the RLC Campus Bonn in 2016 on the topic "Inter-community vs. Inter-clan Violence in Samburu North and Kuria Eastdistricts in Kenya: a Comparative Analysis of Development Challenges".
+Willis Okumu from Kenya completed his PhD at the RLC Campus Bonn in 2016 on the topic "Inter-community vs. Inter-clan Violence in Samburu North and Kuria Eastdistricts in Kenya: a Comparative Analysis of Development Challenges".

 Divya Swaminathan from India did her PhD research on "Traditional knowledge, smallholder natural resource usage and NGOs working in India".
 She graduated in 2016.